etobella/server-tools/nsca_client/README.rst

 - warn: Warning value on the chart
 - crit: Critical value on the chart
 - uom: Unit of Measure on the chart (s - Seconds, % - Percentage, B - Bytes, c - Continuous)

+The key of the dictionary will be used as the performance_data label.

 E.g: